 - For these influencers, you want space in the database for details of their interests and the date they were last thanked.

-6.4 If you use your database as a sales database, monitor which salespeople are winning new customers - or losing accounts.
+6.4 If you use your database as a sales record, monitor which salespeople are winning new customers - or losing accounts.

 6.5 Use the database to collate the results of customer research you carry out.

 Investing effort to improve the quality of your data is essential if your marketing campaigns and analysis are to be effective.

 7.1 Removing duplicates is vital, whether it is done automatically or by manual checking.

 - Customers are irritated by duplicate mailshots - and you waste money.

 - Contacts whose mail comes back undelivered should be removed from your database.

 7.2 Update your data often.
 An unmaintained list is generally unusable after two years.

 - Set clear rules about when and how information is updated and who does it.